GitGuardian/ggshield/README.md

   ```shell
   docker run --rm -v $(pwd):/data -v <INSERT path of gitguardian.yaml directory>:/config -e GITGUARDIAN_API_KEY gitguardian/ggshield:latest ggshield -c /config/gitguardian.yaml scan commit-range "${span}" && continue
   ```

+# Docker

+The GitGuardian Shield docker scanning tool (`ggshield scan docker`) is used to scan local docker images for secrets present in the image's creation process (`dockerfile` and build arguments) and in the image's layers' filesystem.

+If the image is not available locally on the user's machine, GitGuardian shield will attempt to pull the image using `docker pull <IMAGE_NAME>`.

 # GitLab